Wayne Couzens admits indecent exposure offences

 - Published

-Former Met Police officer Wayne Couzens has admitted three counts of indecent exposure, two of which he committed weeks before he murdered Sarah Everard.
+Former Met Police officer Wayne Couzens has admitted three counts of indecent exposure, one of which he committed four days before killing Sarah Everard.

-The pleas relate to three incidents in Kent - two offences at McDonald's in Swanley in February 2021, and another at woodland in Deal in 2020.
+The pleas relate to three incidents in Kent - two offences at a fast-food restaurant in February 2021, and another at woodland in Deal in 2020.

 Three remaining counts will not be pursued by the prosecution and will be left on file, the Old Bailey heard.